raaxis/nds4ios/README.md

 ##### Please do not open issues about the following topics:
 * Slow performance
-* Crashing on older devices with 256MB of RAM (iPod Touch 4, iPhone 3GS, iPad 1, and anything released prior to those devices.)
+* Crashing on older devices with 256MB of RAM (iPod touch 4, iPhone 3GS, iPad 1, and anything released prior to those devices.)

 To-do